mtov/engsoftmoderna/en/chapter2.md

 \index{Kanban}
 \index{Toyota}
 The Japanese term *kanban* translates to "visual card".
-Since the 1950s, the term has also been associated with the *just-in-time* production process of Japanese factories, particularly in Toyota where it was initially implemented.
-This process is also recognized as the Toyota Production System (TPS) or, in more contemporary terms, *lean* manufacturing. car manufacturers, cards are used to manage and control the flow of production on an assembly line.
+Since the 1950s, the term is also associated with the just-in-time production process of Japanese factories, particularly in Toyota where it was initially implemented.
+This process is also recognized as the Toyota Production System (TPS) or, in more contemporary terms, *lean manufacturing*.

 \index{Microsoft}
-In the context of software development, Kanban was first introduced at Microsoft in 2004, in projects led by David Anderson, a Microsoft employee at that time ([source](https://isbnsearch.org/isbn/0984521402)).
+In the context of software development, Kanban was first introduced at Microsoft in 2004, by David Anderson ([source](https://isbnsearch.org/isbn/0984521402)).
 Anderson describes Kanban as a method that "promotes sustainable work pace for development teams by eliminating waste, delivering